WeijieSun0915/SimpleProgram/README.md

-This is a P2P network algorithm, peer joining torrent: has no chunks, but will accumulate them over time registers with tracker to get list of peers, connects to subset of peers (“neighbors”) while downloading,  peer uploads chunks to other peers. peers may come and go: churn once peer has entire file, it may (selfishly) leave or (altruistically) remain
+This is a P2P network algorithm, peer joining torrent: has no chunks, but will accumulate them over time registers with tracker to get list of peers and connects to its subset. (“neighbors”) while downloading,  peer uploads chunks to other peers. peers may come and go: churn once peer has entire file, it may (selfishly) leave or (altruistically) remain